ShathishWarmaS/csvserver/solution/README.md

     Run the csvserver container with the input file and set the environment variable CSVSERVER_BORDER:

      docker run -d -p 9393:9300 -e CSVSERVER_BORDER=Orange -v $(pwd)/inputFile:/csvserver/inputdata infracloudio/csvserver:latest

+3. Access the Application

+   Open the application in your browser at http://localhost:9393.
+The application should display the data with an orange border.

+4. Capture the Output

+   Save the raw data from the application using curl or wget:

+   curl -o ./part-1-output http://localhost:9393/raw

+   Alternatively:

+   wget -O ./part-1-output http://localhost:9393/raw

+5. Save the Container Logs

+    Save the container logs to a file named part-1-logs:

+    docker logs  164f50d51fe0  >& part-1-logs

+2. Save the Docker Run Command

+Create a file named part-1-cmd and save the docker run command used in Step 2:

+        echo "docker run -d -p 9393:9300 -e CSVSERVER_BORDER=Orange -v $(pwd)/inputFile:/csvserver/inputdata infracloudio/csvserver:latest" > part-1-cmd